Dissolving Marriage With Dignity

 The law looks at marriage and divorce within a general framework.
 But individuals going through a divorce are operating under their own unique facts and circumstances, often struggling to determine the best decisions for themselves and their families.
-As your family law and divorce lawyers in Everett, Washington, we help our clients bridge the gap between the law and their family lives to make sure the court considers their voice.
+As family law and divorce lawyers in Everett, Washington, we help our clients bridge the gap between the law and their family lives to make sure they divorce in the best way for their family.

 Comprehensive Solutions From Your Attorney

-Our team handles a wide range of contested and uncontested divorce and family law issues, including:
+Our team handles uncontested divorce and family law concerns, including:

 - Property division: We assist in establishing property and asset division agreements, and we will faithfully pursue the equitable distribution of complex marital assets.